MendelBak/Bystander/Readme.md

 - Set times when Heroes are available or when they are not, and should not receive alerts.
 - Tipping Heroes after rescue (victim and bystanders).
 Hero can choose to send tip to charity instead of taking the tip.
 - Insurance for Heroes.
 Offer it as an upgradeable option?
+- - Map point clustering.
+GoodSAM doesn't use clustering, which makes their maps really busy when there are multiple locations in one area.
+Cluster points would show a number on the head, unclustering when zooming closer.
+- AR tracking to defib

 ## General TODO

 - PRIORITY: Need to figure out how to prevent Push Notifications to users who opt out and how to persist that choice across app refresh or kill.
+Also, vibration is not working now (probably due to channels issue)
 - DONE Upgrade to v6 of React Navigation.
 - DONE Check all packages and upgrade if needed.
 - DONE Install UI Kitten.
 Design and create layout (including nav. hamburger menu + sliding sidebar menu?), theme, color palette, etc.